holler4amarshall/a_zen_attempt_at_automating_todo_list/README.md

 additionally, I noticed that I skipped out the test for Edit item.

-when I added this test in, I noticed that there is a bug? in Chrome browser:
+when I added this test in, I noticed that there is a bug? in the application when running in Chrome browser:

 after an item is edited, the new value appears on the screen after the item has been edited.